Secure data protection is a top priority for enterprises.

 Another common cybersecurity measure is firewalled, which is no longer as effective.
 Attackers are now able to bypass firewalls using sophisticated methods such as tunneling.
 Also, firewalls can be incorrectly configured, making it easier for attackers to gain access to your systems.

-Also read: Best ecommerce platform in 2021Another measure that has been less effective over the years is application security.
+Also read: How To Void A Check?
+A Step-By-Step Guide (In The Right Way)Another measure that has been less effective over the years is application security.
 Attackers are now able to directly target applications, bypassing the need for them to traverse the network.
 Application security solutions often fail to keep pace with the rapid changes in the IT environment.

 Another common cybersecurity measure, identity and access management (IAM), is not as effective as it once was.
 Attackers are now able to bypass IAM solutions using sophisticated methods such as social engineering.
 Additionally, IAM solutions are often incorrectly configured, making it easier for attackers to gain access to your systems.